 Our test case

-Over the last few years we have been working to establish the extent of the issues which arise from the way in which trusts or health boards interpret monitoring rules and use the Allocate software, and the best course of action to represent members' views on this in the most effective way, seeking both to protect patient safety and to safeguard the interests and wellbeing of current and future junior doctors by ensuring contracts are properly understood and applied correctly to prevent unsafe working practices.
+Over the last few years we have been working to prevent unsafe practice - which arises from the way in which trusts or health boards interpret monitoring rules and use the Allocate software - and seeking to protect both patient safety and the interests and wellbeing of current and future junior doctors.

 On advice from specialist lawyers, we identified a very specific type of test case, supported by robust evidence, to have the strongest chance of establishing the correct interpretation of the contract in the High Court.

-A suitable test case was brought by the deputy chair of JDC Sarah Hallett, acting as a representative for all the doctors on the rota she worked from August 2013 to December 2013.
-It was a long wait for the case to come to trial, partly due to a certain amount of difficulty in obtaining the information we needed from her employer, and partly due to the length of time it takes to progress a case through the courts.
+A suitable test case was brought by the deputy chair of JDC (junior doctors committee) Sarah Hallett, acting as a representative for all the doctors on the rota she worked from August 2013 to December 2013.

 The issues in the test case